szef0/react2017/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 The configuration was edited to support the use of [Sass](http://sass-lang.com/) with the `.scss` syntax.
-[React Router](https://github.com/ReactTraining/react-router), [React Bootstrap](https://react-bootstrap.github.io/) and [Redux](http://redux.js.org/) were also added as dependencies.
+[React Router](https://github.com/ReactTraining/react-router) and [React Bootstrap](https://react-bootstrap.github.io/) were also added as dependencies.

 To get started with the technogolies included in this project please view the links below.<br>